amandajuhl95/week44/README.md

 #### Exercise: "Exam preparation exercise" - solution not completed.

-* I havn't done the exercise for this day.
+* I havn't done the exercise to this day.